imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 # Closing the Imandra session

-Always ensure to close the session after use.
+Always ensure you close the session after use.

 ```